Blood Sucking Freaks: Home media

 Troma Entertainment released the film on DVD in 1998, and in a special edition Blu-ray on August 21, 2014.

 In popular culture

 In the intro to De La Soul's debut album, 3 Feet High and Rising, Plug One cites Blood Sucking Freaks as his "favorite drama movie".
+Producer Prince Paul sampled Ralphus's line "open your mouth, I’m going to put something nice into it" for the track Open Your Mouth (Hypothalamus) from his debut album Psychoanalysis: What Is It?.

-Pro wrestler Chris Jericho borrowed the assistant's name for his own use, naming his bodyguard Ralphus in WCW.
+Professional wrestler Chris Jericho borrowed the assistant's name for his own use, naming his bodyguard Ralphus during his time in World Championship Wrestling (WCW).

 Legacy

 Joe Bob Briggs opened his second season of The Last Drive-In on Shudder with Chopping Mall and Blood Sucking Freaks.